Need Help? Give us a call.

 It’s great to connect with your customers online, but sometimes it’s nice to see them in person, too!

 Hosting an event can come in many different forms.
-Maybe it’s a champagne and canape soiree at your store to celebrate the introduction of a new product line.
+Maybe it’s a champagne and canapé soiree at your store to celebrate the introduction of a new product line.
 Maybe it’s a Q&A with a respected thought leader in your field that your customers would love to meet.
 Either way, this puts you face-to-face with your brand’s loyalists, and gives you a chance to make a strong, positive impression.

 The psychological principle called the mere-exposure effect dictates that people develop a preference for certain things merely because they’re familiar with them.
 This principle explains exactly why you want to be the first business someone sees when they relocate to your neighborhood.
+This is an ingenious method of how to advertise your business using college-level psychology.

 Partnering with large businesses, realtors, or moving companies to offer discounts or participating in welcome packages for new residents will put you top of mind for your new neighbors.
 Then, when they drive by your storefront, they’ll be more likely to stop in—not just because of the discounts, but because of psychology!

-Email marketing is an easy, low-cost way to get your brand in front of your customers.
+Using email marketing is an easy, low-cost way to get your brand in front of your customers.
 Unlike blogging or podcasting, emails give you a way to reach out, rather than waiting for customers to come to you.
 And with services like MailChimp, which offers up to 2,000 subscribers and 12,000 emails monthly for free, it’s really a no-brainer.

 Just be sure not to overdo it; only email your customers when you have something of real interest to share, or you might find yourself filtered into customers’ junk folders.